 For this test, I dropped a 10lbs steel ball from heights of four, eight, and 12 inches onto the top of the mattress, and measured the disturbances using a seismometer.

 Overall, I thought the Idle Hybrid did a pretty good job isolating motion.
 The foam layers in the mattress help to absorb and isolate motion, though the bounce from the pocketed coils does cancel this out a little bit!
 Overall, I can recommend it for couples or people who share their bed with pets based on these motion isolation results.

 Last but not least, I evaluated the edge support properties of this model.
 Basically, a mattress with good edge support allows you to roll all the way to the edges of the bed without worrying that you’ll slide off the bed.
 This is usually an important consideration for couples or people with larger bodies, as good edge support means there is more usable surface area on the bed.
 I was able to roll all the way to the side of the bed without falling off, which means the Idle Hybrid is solid in terms of edge support.

 The Idle Hybrid is a medium firm mattress in a box that has a nice support level for back and side sleepers.
 The strong edge support and motion isolation make it a good choice for couples.

 - Because of the low motion transfer and great edge support, I really like the Idle Hybrid as an option for couples.

 - I’d also recommend it for back and side combo sleepers.
 The model offers nice mobility and a little bit of bounce, making it easy to roll around and switch positions during the night.
 Plus, the medium firmness offers appropriate support for those sleeping positions!

-- The mattress seems really durable.
-It’s flippable and has a lifetime warranty, so if you’re looking for something to last you a long while, this might be a great pick.
+- The mattress is really durable.
+It’s flippable, something not every option on our best hybrid mattress list can say, and has a lifetime warranty, so if you’re looking for something to last you a long while, this might be a great pick.

 Idle Hybrid Cons